How Khalistani Terrorists Influence Indian Students In Canada: Indian Envoy

 Nijjar, branded a terrorist by the Indian government, was shot dead in Vancouver in June 2023.

-India has emphatically junked such claims, rubbishing them as "absurd" and "malicious" and pointing out, repeatedly, that neither Mr Trudeau nor his government have shared any hard evidence.
+India has emphatically junked links to his death, rubbishing them as "absurd" and "malicious" and pointing out, repeatedly, that neither Mr Trudeau nor his government have shared any hard evidence.

 READ | "Preposterous Imputations": Trudeau's Escalation, India's Strong Rebuttal